Compare

 Some of the drawbacks of TouchBistro include:

 Like other POS systems, you’ll also have to factor in additional costs to use TouchBistro such as installation, hardware, and payment processing fees (if you’re using integrated payments).
 Because TouchBistro is a restaurant iPad POS system, you may be able to save on some hardware costs by reusing your current iPad tablets (as long as it’s a compatible generation).
-TouchBistro also gives you the option to split the cost of your POS tablets over 24 months, which is a great alternative if you don’t want to purchase your iPads outright.

-Though TouchBistro can easily support larger restaurants, it’s not equipped with the kind of enterprise-level capabilities required to support nation-wide, multi-unit chains.
+Though TouchBistro can easily support larger restaurants, it’s not equipped with the kind of enterprise capabilities required to support nation-wide, multi-unit chains.
 For restaurants with these kinds of complex needs, a more bespoke legacy POS solution with multi-unit reporting capabilities would be a better fit.

 It goes without saying that no legacy POS system – or modern POS system for that matter – is a one-size-fits-all-solution.
 Our ultimate guide to the best legacy POS systems is designed to highlight the pros and cons of each system so you can find a provider that offers the features, tools, and services you need to run a successful restaurant.
 Armed with this information, you’ll be better equipped to choose the best restaurant POS system for your particular venue.